gulucaptain/DynamiCtrl/README.md

 ### Inference w/ Maksed Human Image

 Thanks to the proposed "Joint-text" paradigm for this task, we can achieve fine-grained control over human motion, including background and clothing areas.
 It is also easy to use, just provide a human image with blacked-out areas, and you can directly run the inference script for generation.
 Note to replace the model path.
 How to automatically get the mask area?
-You can follow this instruction: [How to get mask of subject](https://blog.csdn.net/zxs0222/article/details/147604020?spm=1001.2014.3001.5501).
+You can follow this blog: [How to get mask of subject](https://blog.csdn.net/zxs0222/article/details/147604020?spm=1001.2014.3001.5501).

 ```bash
 image="/home/user/code/DynamiCtrl/assets/maksed_human1.jpg"